ja11sop/cuppa/README.md

 ## Design Principles

-**construct** has been written primarily to provide a clean and structured way to leverage the power of Scons without the usual problems of hugely complex `scontruct` files that diverge between projects.
-Key goals of **construct** are:
+**cppscons** has been written primarily to provide a clean and structured way to leverage the power of Scons without the usual problems of hugely complex `scontruct` files that diverge between projects.
+Key goals of **cppscons** are:

   * minimise the need for adding logic into `sconscript` files, keeping them as declarative as possible.
   * allow declarative `sconscript`s that are both much clearer and significantly simpler than the equivalent `make` file, without the need to learn a whole new scripting language like `make` or `cmake`.
-  * provide a clear structure for extending the facilities offered by **construct**
+  * provide a clear structure for extending the facilities offered by **cppscons**
   * provide a clear vocabulary for building projects
-  * codify Scons best practices into **construct** itself so that users just need to call appropriate methods knowing that **construct** will do the right thing with their intent
+  * codify Scons best practices into **cppscons** itself so that users just need to call appropriate methods knowing that **cppscons** will do the right thing with their intent
   * provide a framework that allows experts to focus on providing facilities for others to use.
 Write once, use everywhere.
 For example one person who knows how best to make [boost](http://www.boost.org/) available as a dependency can manage that dependency and allow others to use it seamlessly.